 - Improvement in respiratory symptoms; and,

 - Negative results from two SARS-CoV-2 tests ≥ 24 hours apart

-- Recommendations regarding the definition of sufficient recovery from the physiologic changes from SARS-CoV-2 cannot be made at this time; however, evaluation should include an assessment of the patient’s exercise capacity (metabolic equivalents or METS).
+- Recommendations regarding the definition of sufficient recovery from the physiologic changes from SARS-CoV-2 cannot be made at this time; however, evaluation should include an assessment of the patient’s heart and lung function using exercise capacity (metabolic equivalents or METS).

 When there is little or no regional presence of SARS-CoV-2:

-- All patients should be screened for symptoms before presenting to the hospital.
+- All patients should be screened for symptoms before presenting to the healthcare facility.

 - Patients reporting symptoms should be referred for further evaluation.